Adarsh2107-pro/image_caption/PHASE1.md

 - [ ] **6.2 Code Documentation**
   - [ ] Docstrings, inline comments, code style (ruff), type checking (mypy), Makefile docs

+We use ruff for formatting our code with standard settings plus an increased line length of 120.
+We used mypy to check our typing.
+Docstrings and inline comments will be continuously added thoughout the project, and our typing will be made increasingly more specific.
+We have a Makefile document corresponding to our ruff and mypy commands.

 ---

 > **Checklist:** Use this as a guide.
 Not all items are required, but thorough documentation and reproducibility are expected.